lennard0011/aws-todo-list/README.md

 * Create a Secret with name `github-token` in Secrets Manager.
 Populate it with the Github personal access token.

 # TODO:

-* Make sure the CDK pipeline has the possibility to take on the right role and do the correct actions.
+- [x] Make sure the CDK pipeline has the possibility to take on the right role and do the correct actions.
+- [ ] Make sure CDK Pipeline actually deploys the application instead of only the pipeline Construct.